PaiZuZe/Pirate-ship-battles/README.md

     sudo docker-compose up
     ```

-    You can run the game on background by using the flag -d.
+    You can run the game server on background by using the flag -d.

     Notice: Be sure that postgres is not running on the host machine.